Skip Ribbon Commands

 Clarifiers may only clarify English sections of a language written examination.

 Strict conditions apply for the use of a clarifier in any VCE external assessment.
-If a student is granted permission by the VCAA to use a clarifier, their school must ensure a copy of the clarifier instruction document (available on VASS) relevant to the impairment or disorder is given to the supervisor and the clarifier.
-It is the supervisor’s responsibility to ensure that the instructions are followed.
+If approved, the school must ensure that a copy of the clarifier instruction document (available on VASS) as indicated on the school copy of the Special Examination Arrangements Advice Slip, is given to the supervisor and the clarifier. lt is the supervisor's responsibility to ensure that the instructions are followed.

 Auslan interpreters